Connectedness of fibers beyond semitoric systems I: the non-degenerate case: Introduction

 \begin{Definition} A {\bf complexity one $\boldsymbol{T}$-space} is a triple $(M,\omega,\Phi)$, where $(M,\omega)$ is a connected $2n$-dimensional symplectic manifold and $\Phi \colon M \to \ft^*$ is a moment map for an effective $T$-action. \end{Definition}

 Let $(M,\omega,\Phi)$ be a complexity one $T$-space.
-Given $\beta \in \ft^*$, the {\bf reduced space} at $\beta$ is the quotient $\Phi^{-1}(\beta)/T$; if $\beta = 0$, we write $\MmodT$ for the reduced space.
+Given $\beta \in \ft^*$, the {\bf reduced space} at $\beta$ is the quotient $\Phi^{-1}(\beta)/T$, endowed with the subquotient topology; if $\beta = 0$, we write $\MmodT$ for the reduced space.
 A point $p \in M$ is {\bf short} if $[p]$ is an isolated point in the reduced space $\Phi^{-1}(\Phi(p))/T$ and is {\bf tall} otherwise.
-By \cite[Proposition 6.1]{KT1}, if $\Phi$ is proper each reduced space $\Phi^{-1}(\beta)/T$ containing more than one point is topologically a closed, connected oriented 2-dimensional manifold; moreover, any two non-empty reduced spaces have the same fundamental group \cite[Lemma 5.7 and Corollary 9.7]{KT1}.
+By \cite[Proposition 6.1]{KT1}, if $\Phi$ is proper each reduced space $\Phi^{-1}(\beta)/T$ containing more than one point is homeomorphic to (but not necessarily diffeomorphic to) a closed, connected oriented 2-dimensional manifold; moreover, any two non-empty reduced spaces have the same fundamental group \cite[Lemma 5.7 and Corollary 9.7]{KT1}.

-The main objects that we study in this paper are non-degenerate integrable systems that extend complexity one torus actions, i.e., integrable systems $\left(M,\omega, \ft \times \R, f:=(\Phi,g)\right)$ such that every singular point is non-degenerate and such that $(M,\omega,\Phi)$ is a complexity one $T$-space.
+The main objects that we study in this paper are integrable systems that extend complexity one torus actions and have the property that every tall singular point is non-degenerate.
 Our main result is as follows.

 \begin{Theorem} Let $\left(M,\omega, \ft \times \R, f:=(\Phi,g)\right)$ be an integrable system such that $(M,\omega,\Phi)$ is a complexity one $T$-space with a proper moment map.
 Assume that each tall singular point in $\left(M,\omega, \ft \times \R, f\right)$ is non-degenerate and that no such point has a hyperbolic block and connected $T$-stabilizer.
 Then the fiber $f^{-1}(\beta,c)$ is connected for each $(\beta, c) \in \ft^* \times \R$; moreover, the reduced space $\Phi^{-1}(\beta)/T$ is simply connected. \end{Theorem}